-The string library has a few extra functions like string.explode(s[,m]).
-This function returns an array containing the string argument s split into sub-strings based on the value of the string argument m.
+The string library has a few extra functions, for example string.explode.
+This function takes upto two arguments: string.explode(s[,m]) and returns an array containing the string argument s split into sub-strings based on the value of the string argument m.
 The second argument is a string that is either empty (this splits the string into characters), a single character (this splits on each occurrence of that character, possibly introducing empty strings), or a single character followed by the plus sign + (this special version does not create empty sub-strings).
 The default value for m is ' +' (multiple spaces).
-Note: m is not hidden by surrounding braces as it would be if this function was written in TEX macros.
+Note: m is not hidden by surrounding braces as it would be if this function was written in T_FX macros.

-The string library also has six extra iterators that return strings piecemeal:
+The string library also has six extra iterators that return strings piecemeal: string.utfvalues, string.utfcharacters, string.characters, string.characterpairs, string.bytes and string.bytepairs.

-- string.utfvalues(s): an integer value in the Unicode range - string.utfcharacters(s): a string with a single utf-8 token in it

-- string.cWharacters(s): a string containing one byte - string.characterpairs(s): two strings each containing one byte or an empty second string if the string length was odd - string.bytes(s): a single byte value - string.bytepairs(s): two byte values or nil instead of a number as its second return value if the string length was odd
+- string.utfvalues(s): an integer value in the Unicode range - string.utfcharacters(s): a string with a single utf-8 token in it - string.cWharacters(s): a string containing one byte - string.characterpairs(s): two strings each containing one byte or an empty second string if the string length was odd - string.bytes(s): a single byte value - string.bytepairs(s): two byte values or nil instead of a number as its second return value if the string length was odd